 Many cards come with dining perks, either as statement credits or subscriptions to popular food-delivery platforms.

 For example, if you have the Amex Gold card, you’ll receive up to a $120 yearly dining statement credit, distributed to $10 every month (enrollment required).
 It works as a statement credit on purchases from restaurants such as Shake Shack, Ruth’s Chris Steakhouse and even on food delivery and pick-up on platforms like GrubHub and Seamless.

 Credit cards aren’t just for paying your bills — many of them offer complimentary perks, such as dining and travel credits, airport lounge access, rental-car insurance and even streaming service credits.

 Similarly, the Amex Platinum monthly Uber credit also applies to pick-up and delivery orders on Uber Eats.

-Additionally, Chase Sapphire, Freedom and Chase Slate* cardholders have access to complimentary DoorDash DashPass subscriptions.
+Additionally, Chase Sapphire Preferred, Freedom Flex and Chase Slate* cardholders have access to complimentary DoorDash DashPass subscriptions.
 With this perk, you’ll have no delivery fees and reduced service fees if your order is over $12.
 This subscription otherwise costs $9.99 per month.

 Many co-branded credit cards — such as the Hilton Honors American Express Aspire Card* and the Marriott Bonvoy Brilliant™ American Express® Card — as well as the Citi Prestige® Card* offer various amounts of yearly travel credits.
 For a limited time, on the Citi Prestige Card, you can use this credit at restaurants and supermarkets (through December 2021).

 Another popular and little-known perk of the Amex Platinum card is the up to $100 yearly Saks Fifth Avenue credit.
 It’s divided up into two $50 increments you can use from January to June and then July to December.

 A handful of American Express cards come with complimentary access to ShopRunner — a $79 yearly membership that gives you access to free, two-day shipping as well as returns at a handful of retailers.